CamoCatX/camocatx.github.io/about.md

 ### My Prior Roles and Works in the Software Field
 * * *

 * Full Stack Software Developer working in all layers of Software Development, also some experience in Sales, Support and Deployment.
-But always prefered technical fields.
+But always preferred technical fields.

 * Full-Time Legacy Code Maintenance, Bug Fixes, Enhancement and New Features Development.